Maleficent: Sleeping Beauty

 In the animated film, where she is voiced by Eleanor Audley, Maleficent arrives at King Stefan and Queen Leah's castle during the christening of their newborn daughter, Princess Aurora.
 She expresses displeasure about not receiving an invitation, to which one of the good fairies named Merryweather replies that she was unwanted.
 Angered, she prepares to leave.
 Queen Leah asks her if she is offended, causing Maleficent to deny her rage, and subsequently offers to bestow a "gift" on Aurora to prove that she "bears no ill will".
-Maleficent confirms that Aurora will grow in grace and beauty, "beloved by all who know her", but as revenge for not being invited by the kingdom, she curses Aurora so that before the sun sets on her sixteenth birthday, she will prick her finger on a spinning wheel's spindle and die.
+Maleficent confirms that Aurora will "grow in grace and beauty, beloved by all who know her", but as revenge for not being invited by the kingdom, she curses Aurora to die by sunset on her sixteenth birthday by pricking her finger on a spinning wheel's spindle.
 Before the Royal Guards can seize her, Maleficent disappears, laughing triumphantly.
-Though Merryweather still has her gift to bestow, she cannot dispel Maleficent's power, but she can weaken the curse: if Aurora was to prick her finger, she will not die but only sleep until a kiss from her true love awakens her.
+Though Merryweather still has her gift to bestow, she cannot dispel Maleficent's power, but she can weaken the curse: if Aurora was to prick her finger, she will not die, but only sleep until true love's kiss awakens her.

 Later, at her castle in the Forbidden Mountains, a frustrated Maleficent asks her bestial army why they have been unable to find Aurora, who had been hidden and brought up by the three good fairies.
 Maleficent learns that they have focused on searching for a baby the entire time, even though 16 years have passed.
 She flies into a destructive rage, and soon desperately instructs her pet raven, Diablo, to find Aurora.
 The bird manages to succeed due to a magical quarrel between Merryweather and Flora, which exposes their location.